pluskal-lab/DreaMS_MIMB/README.md

 ---

 **What’s happening in this step?**
-You are simply downloading all the resources and code needed for this tutorial – like getting all the pieces of a board game out of the box.
+You are simply downloading all the resources and code needed for this tutorial.

-*Don’t worry – using the ZIP file is just as good as using Git!*
+*Don’t worry, using the ZIP file is just as good as using Git!*

 ---

-## 🧪 Step 3: Setup Your Environment (Windows, macOS, Linux)
+<h2 id="step3">🧪 Step 3: Setup Your Environment (Windows, macOS, Linux)</h2>

 **Confirm Conda is working**

+**First, make sure you’re using the terminal in the same folder as the previous step (the DreaMS_MIMB folder)**.
+If you closed your terminal, just open a new one and use cd to enter your project folder again.

+To check that Conda is installed and working, type:
 ```bash
 conda --version
 ```

 If you see the version number, proceed!
-If not, see Step 1.
+If not, [go back to Step 1](#step1).

 1. **Create the Conda Environment**
-   This ensures all dependencies work on your system:
+   Now you’ll set up a dedicated workspace for this project, with all the right tools and libraries.
+In your terminal, type:

     ```bash
     conda env create -f environment.yml
     ```
+   This command will automatically install everything needed for the tutorial.

 2. **Activate the Environment**

+	Next, activate your new workspace with:
     ```bash
     conda activate dreams_mimb
     ```
-TODO explain here what is going on here a little.
-Why we need activate something
+	**What does “activate” mean?**
+	- By “activating” the environment, you make sure that any commands you run will use the correct versions of Python and all necessary libraries, without interfering with other projects or programs on your computer.
+    - You’ll need to activate this environment every time you open a new terminal and want to work on this project.

 If you see errors about “conda command not found,” make sure you have Conda installed and restart your terminal.